Charge Up New Jersey

 Impact Statement

-Some 13,000 New Jerseyans received rebates during the program’s first two years.
-That is about a third of all the new battery electric and plug-in hybrid vehicles registered in the state since 2020.
+Over 35,000 New Jerseyans received rebates during the program’s first four years.
+That is about 30% of all the new battery electric and plug-in hybrid vehicles registered in the state since 2020.